vadna034/CompetitiveProgramming/unordered_map.md

 # unordered_map

 Unordered map allows for mapping of key value pairs in an unordered fashion.
 O(1) insertion and O(1) access.
+(Note: unordered_multimap is an implementation that allows multiple keys of same value to be inserted.
+This only changes the method .count() )

 ## Preprocessor Directives